devanshchaudhary102003/BridgeLabz-Training/README.md

 ###  Topic
 - Solve Methods Problem Level-1 , Level-2 and Level-3.
-- Solve One Leetcode Problem On Array(TransFrom-Arrays-By-Parity).
+- Solve One Leetcode Problem On Array(TransFrom Arrays By Parity).

 ---